nationalarchives/tdr-dev-documentation/manual/development-setup/signed-commits.md

 1. If after committing and pushing to GitHub, you notice that your commits are still not verified, try running `git config commit.gpgsign` in the repo from which you are making the commit.
    * Since this command is missing the `--global`, you'd have to run it in all the repos you'd like signed commits applied to.
+2. If after committing and pushing to GitHub, you notice that your commits are labelled as "Unverified", check if the email address that you've configured locally is the same as the one labelled as "Primary" on [Github](https://github.com/settings/emails).
+   * To see the email address that you configured locally run this command `$ git config --global user.email`
-2. If you would like to disable GPG signing:
+3. If you would like to disable GPG signing:
    * for all repositories, run this command `git config --global commit.gpgsign false`
    * for a single repository, run this command `git config commit.gpgsign false`